 Human oversight built into every AI process

-This approach makes Consumer Duty both manageable and an opportunity to strengthen customer trust and operational resilience.
+This approach makes Consumer Duty manageable while strengthening trust and resilience.

 Next step: equip your board

-Boards need structured, data-driven reporting on customer outcomes.
-Download our Consumer Duty Board Report Template to start building evidence packs that demonstrate compliance and accountability.
+Boards need clear, data-driven reporting on customer outcomes.
+Download our Consumer Duty Board Report Template to start building evidence packs that show compliance and accountability.

 Frequently Asked Questions on Consumer Duty Technology